vardidanielle/BookStore/README.md

-# Hello, this application is a Book store Runner. the application receives orders from many different customers and delivers to them the Books which they have ordered if avaliable.
+# Hello, this application is a Book store Runner. the application receives orders from many different customers and delivers the Books which they have ordered if avaliable.
 This project consists of C++ code along side Threads for concurrent actions.
 Enjoy.